SANSformers: Self-Supervised Forecasting in Electronic Health Records with Attention-Free Models: Experimental setup

-We used two data sources for our experiments: a confidential dataset (PUMMEL) that was sourced from the Care Register for Health Care and Register of Primary Health Care visits maintained by the Finnish Institute for Health and Welfare (THL) and a smaller publicly available MIMIC-IV dataset.
-The datasets were analysed separately, to demonstrate the generality of the findings in multiple independent settings.
-Furthermore, the fact that the MIMIC-IV data is publicly available allows the readers to run our method and replicate our findings on that dataset.
+We used two Electronic Health Records (EHRs) data sources for our experiments: a confidential dataset (Pummel) that was sourced from the Care Register for Health Care and Register of Primary Health Care visits maintained by the Finnish Institute for Health and Welfare (THL) and a smaller publicly available MIMIC-IV dataset, on which the readers can run our method and replicate our findings. \footnote{Code for SANSformer architectures can be found at: \url{https://github.com/ykumards/sansformers}} Table \ref{tab:basic-ehr-stats} lists some basic statistics of both datasets.